paveletto99/rust-microservices-sandbox/README.md

 ### **Musl libc** static cross toolchains

-> The above Docker image suppors Rust and is built from scratch installing the following components:
+> The above Docker image supports Rust and is built from scratch by installing the following components:
 >
 >1.
 The latest version of **Rust** programming language
 >2.
 The **Musl** libc toolchains for cross compiling Rust artifacts for **aarch64** and **x86_64** architectures